 If a plastic is biodegradable, it means that it can undergo decomposition under certain environmental conditions and when in contact with specific bacteria or microbes – turning it into water, biomass and carbon dioxide, or methane, depending on aerobic or anaerobic conditions.
 Biodegradation is not an indication of bio-based content; instead, it is linked to the molecular structure of a plastic.
 Although most biodegradable plastics are bio-based, some biodegradable plastics are made from fossil oil based feedstock.

 The term biodegradable is ambiguous since it doesn't specifiy a timescale or environment for decomposition.
 Most plastics, even non-biodegradable ones, will degrade if they are given enough time, for example hundreds of years.
 They will break down into smaller pieces that can be invisible to the human eye, but remain present as microplastics in the environment around us.
 In contrast, most biodegradable plastics will biodegrade into CO2, water and biomass if they are given enough time under specific environmental conditions.
 It is advised that detailed information about how long a plastic takes to biodegrade, the level of biodegradation and required conditions should be provided to better evaluate its environmental credentials.
 Compostable plastic, a type of biodegradable plastic, is easier to assess since it must meet defined standards to merit a label.

 Compostable – a type of biodegradable plastic

-Compostable plastic is a subset of biodegradable plastic.
+Compostable plastics are a subset of biodegradable plastics.
 Under composting conditions, it is broken down by microbes into CO2, water and biomass.